leacode/Earth/README.md

 ## Features

-- Support 242 countries with flags, emojis and dial codes
+- Support 242 countries with flags, emojis and dial codes.
 - Support 12 Languages.
 If it doesn't cover your language, PR is welcomed.
-- CountryTextField class for picking country from a picker view
+- CountryTextField class for picking country from a picker view.
-- CountryPickerView allows you to select a country from a UITableView
+- CountryPickerView allows you to select a country from a UITableView.
+- You can support dark mode easily  for iOS 13 by setting corlors in the settings.

 ## Example